cegrif01/geocoding/Blog.md

 }
 ```

 These validators are rather complex.
 They could be split into a trait, but that's up to you.
-I think the point has been made for keeping
-value objects in valid states.
+I think the point has been made for keeping value objects in valid states.
 This rule comes in handy when dealing with form validation.
-If all of our objects are validated,
-even if you forget a validation rule at the Controller level, the hard work is already done for you.
-You can just bubble the exception up to the
-controller and display it to the user.
+If all of our objects are validated as they are instantiated, even if you forget a validation rule at the Controller level, the hard work is already done for you.
+You can just bubble the exception up to the controller and display it to the user.

-Now our revised directory structure looks like the following
+*Now our revised directory structure looks like the following*

-(todo our revised structure)

 ```
 geocoding